Turing meets Moore-Penrose: Computing the Pseudoinverse on Turing Machines: Digital Computations

-\section{Computable Analysis}
+\subsection{Computable Analysis}

-Turing machines are a mathematical model of what we intuitively understand as computation machines that manipulate symbols on a strip of tape.
-They yield an abstract idealization of today’s real-world (digital) computers.

-This section is devoted to presenting the necessary definitions and results from computability theory based on Turing machines.
-A comprehensive formal introduction on the topic of computability may be found in \cite{Soare87RecursivelyES, Weihrauch00CompAnal, Pour-El17Computability, AvigadBrattka14CompAnal}.
+This section presents the necessary definitions from computability theory on continuous domains based on Turing machines.
+For a comprehensive overview of real-valued computability, we refer to \cite{Soare87RecursivelyES, Weihrauch00CompAnal, Pour-El17Computability, AvigadBrattka14CompAnal}, whereas elementary topics of computability theory, such as recursive functions on discrete domains and the formal definition of Turing machines, can be found in any textbook \cite{computabilitybook}.

-We first recall two notions from classical computability theory. \begin{Definition} \begin{enumerate}[(1)] \item[] \item A set $A \subset \N$ of natural numbers is said to be \textit{recursive} (or \textit{computable} or \textit{decidable}), if there exists an algorithm taking natural numbers as input and which correctly decides after a finite amount of time whether the input belongs to $A$ or to the complement set $A^c = \N\setminus A$. \item A set $A \subset \N$ is called \textit{recursively enumerable}, if there exists an algorithm, which correctly identifies (after a finite amount of time) all inputs belonging to $A$, but which may not halt if the input does not belong to $A$. \end{enumerate} \end{Definition}

-The halting problem for Turing machines is an example of a recursively enumerable set that is non-recursive.

-The notion of computability on Turing machines is strongly related to the set of \textit{recursive functions} \cite{Kleene36Recursive}, which constitute a natural mathematical class of computable functions on the natural numbers \cite{Turing37Equivalence}. \begin{Lemma} A (partial) function $f : \N^n \to \N$ is a recursive function if and only if it is computable by a Turing machine, i.e., if there exists a Turing machine that accepts an input $x \in \N$ if and only if $f(x)$ is defined, and, upon acceptance, leaves the string $f(x)$ on its tape. \end{Lemma}

-The goal of computable analysis is to extend the notion of computability on Turing machines to uncountable domains.